vanbwodonk/Gelatino/README.md

 # Gelatino #

-Other Arduino Compatible Core Project
+Other Arduino Compatible Core Project.

-Gelatino is Arduino core for another AVR 8-bit besides Arduino mostly used.
+Gelatino is Arduino core for another AVR 8-bit which is not available in Arduino IDE.
-Gelatino now is suported ATmega128 ,ATmega16, ,ATmega162 and ATmega32
+Gelatino Cores now  supported ATmega128 ,ATmega16, , ATmega32, ATmega1284 and ATmega162.
+All AVR chips in my current office.

 *Last tested on arduino-1.8.0

 ## Variants ##

-Gelatino have 4 variants:
+Gelatino have 5 variants:
 - Gelatino16  with ATmega16
 - Gelatino162 with ATmega162
 - Gelatino32  with ATmega32